OCD & Anxiety Center of Cleveland: Frequently Asked Questions

-Frequently Asked Questions (FAQs) for San Mateo CBT Clinic about CBT therapy for anxiety disorders.
-Conditions treated include: Obsessive-Compulsive Disorder (OCD), panic disorder, phobia, Generalized Anxiety Disorder (GAD), social anxiety disorder/social phobia, agorophobia, emetophobia (fear of vomiting), illness anxiety disorder, trichotillomania (hair pulling), & excoriation (skin-picking).
+Frequently Asked Questions (FAQs) for OCD & Anxiety Center of Cleveland about exposure therapy for anxiety disorders.
+Conditions treated include: Obsessive-Compulsive Disorder (OCD), panic disorder, phobia, Generalized Anxiety Disorder (GAD), social anxiety disorder/social phobia, agoraphobia, emetophobia (fear of vomiting), illness anxiety disorder, trichotillomania (hair pulling), & excoriation (skin-picking).

 What age range of clients do you see?